SShojaie/happiness_squad_ETL/README.md

 #### Web scrape [Vivi, Momotaz]<br>
 - Navigate to pages with desired tables, this includes for example on the UWaterloo Wellbeing Index web page:
-  (1) Healthy Populations,
+  (1) Healthy Populations, <br>
-  (2)Leisure & Culture, and
+  (2)Leisure & Culture, and <br>
-  (3) Living Standards.
+  (3) Living Standards. <br>
 - Scrape all information for all years of data provided: 1994-2014Scrape information from select tables (via Python, Beautifulsoup library) and continue into transformation steps <br>

 #### Transform data [Sheri, Vivi] <br>
 Using Pandas library make all necessary transformations, including :
-- Change format to dataframe Collect desired columns, and rename into desired table schemata (in line with table in our database); set index
+- Change format to dataframe Collect desired columns, and rename into desired table schemata (in line with table in our database); set index <br>
-- Remove duplicates and NAN values as necessary
+- Remove duplicates and NAN values as necessary <br>
 - Clean up values in select columns where needed (eg removing spaces, or additional unwanted characters)<br>

 #### Load data <br>
 - PostgreSQL<br>
-       -  Create entity relationship diagram to organize table logic and relationships [Eben, Sheri]
+       -  Create entity relationship diagram to organize table logic and relationships [Eben, Sheri]<br>
-       -  In PostgreSQL create table schemata for all required tables.
+       -  In PostgreSQL create table schemata for all required tables. <br>
-       -  Set necessary primary and foreign keys [Momotaz]
+       -  Set necessary primary and foreign keys [Momotaz] <br>
 - Python [Momotaz / with support from group]<br>
-       -  Create database connection (connection string and engine)
-       -  Confirm tables in database
+--  Create database connection (connection string and engine) --  Confirm tables in database
-       -  Load data into database via specified table names
+--  Load data into database via specified table names